Brooke Candy: 2014–2017: Breakthrough, Opulence, and major-label releases

-On May 16, 2015, Brooke Candy uploaded on Vevo a video called "A Study in Duality", where she "explores the various archetypes of today's culture".
-It featured the instrumental of her song "Happy Days", which was produced by More Mega and released later in the year.
+On May 16, 2015, Brooke Candy uploaded on Vevo, a video called "A Study in Duality", where she "explores the various archetypes of today's culture".
+It featured the instrumental of her song "Happy Days", which was produced by More Mega and released the following year.
 The video itself was directed by Candy and Lil Internet, under Formichetti's fashion direction and Hayley Pisaturo's styling.
+In August 2015, Brooke Candy partnered with MAC Cosmetics on a line of makeup products.
+She released a single called "Rubber Band Stacks" on August 13 with a music video, directed by Cody Critcheloe and styled by Formichetti on August 17.
+The song is featured on the Madden NFL 16 video game.

+Candy released "Happy Days" on January 29 to positive reviews from critics.
+On February 4, 2016, its video, also styled by Formichetti and directed by Renata Raksha, premiered on Nylon.
+On May 13, Candy released a song titled "Changes" to promote her second makeup line with MAC.
+On June 2 a new track called "Nasty" along its music video, directed by Rankin and co-styled by Candy herself premiered via Hunger TV.
+On July 7, another single called "Paper or Plastic" was released to a mixed reception When responding to criticism regarding her change in musical style, Candy stated: "[W]hatever I have to do [to] garner a larger, broader audience to spread my message on a larger scale, I stand for women, I stand for freedom.
+For love and self-preservation."
+The music video for the song, directed by Darren Craig, premiered a week later.

 Candy's debut album was set to be called Daddy Issues, being executively produced by then label-mate Sia, who was also a songwriter on the record.
-Sia stated that "[she] was the only person who could really support [Candy] in becoming who [she is] on a grander stage or platform".
-At that time, Sia had written at least two songs for the album, one being the then-upcoming single "Living Out Loud" which features Sia herself, and another Cher-inspired record.
+Sia opined that "[she] was the only person who could really support [Candy] in becoming who [she is] on a grander stage or platform".
+In 2014, Sia had written at least two songs for the album, one being the then-upcoming single "Living Out Loud" which she featured on, and another Cher-inspired record.
 Other collaborators included Greg Kurstin, Jack Antonoff and Matthew Koma.

-In August 2015, Brooke Candy partnered with MAC Cosmetics on a line of makeup products.
-A song called "Rubber Band Stacks" was released as a single.
-The music video, directed by Cody Critcheloe and styled by Formichetti was premiered on August 17.
-It was released on August 13, 2015, followed by its music video on August 18.
-The song is featured on the Madden NFL 16 video game.

-Candy announced the release of her single "Happy Days" on January 25, 2016, by releasing footage of its music video through her Instagram account.
+Candy released a KDA remix of the previously unreleased song on December 16, 2016.
+The original and proper single version of the song was released on February 3, 2017.
+The same day of the song's release, RCA announced Daddy Issues would be published in spring 2017.
+Outside of her music, Candy starred in the fashion film directed by Gracie Otto and Thomas Kerr called Candy Crush, released in January 2017.